jpritikin/coach/content/docs/services.md

 # Counseling

-I work with individuals and dyads (e.g. couples or two people in a relationship).
-By the end of 2023, I will also offer counseling to small groups. 🫱🏿‍🫲🏻
+I work with individuals and dyads (e.g. couples or two people in a relationship). 🫱🏿‍🫲🏻

+By the end of 2023, I may offer counseling to small groups.

 ## What does counseling look like?